wallymathieu/visualfsharp/examples/fsconcepts.md

 ---

-# Why should .NET care?
+## Why should .NET care?

 Unlike OO interfaces:

 * Instance declarations are decoupled from their associated types, allowing post-hoc interface ascription.
-* Adding a concept to a framework type requires zero changes to the framework.
+* Adding a concept to a framework type requires zero changes to the framework itself.
 * Any operation in a type class can have a default implementation, allowing class instances to omit or override the default.
 * A (much) cheaper yet efficient alternative to CLR += "static interfaces methods".

 ---

-#  Why didn't we do this before?
+##  Why didn't we do this before?

-Times have changed: not just Haskell anymore ...
+Times have changed: classes aren't just a Haskell features anymore ...
 *	Swift *protocols*
 *	Scala *implicits*
 *	Rust	*traits*